-Food for thought

-Changing to an animal-free, plant-based diet is one of the most positive steps that each of us can take to protect the environment.
+Food for thought Changing to an animal-free, plant-based diet is one of the most positive steps that each of us can take to protect the environment.
 A vegan diet has other benefits as well as being environmentally friendly.
 Studies have shown it to be a healthy diet, and of course it is also kinder to animals.
 Researchers at the University of Oxford found that going vegan can reduce an individual's climate footprint from food by up to 70%.
 The figure is 63% for a vegetarian diet.

-A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.
+'A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.
 It is far bigger than cutting down on your flights or buying an electric car.'
-Joseph Poore, Department of Zoology, School of Geography & Environment.
+Joseph Poore, Department of Zoology, School of Geography and Environment.
 The Queen's College, University of Oxford.

-of the world's agricultural land is used for raising animals - this includes croplands for animal feed and pasture for grazing.
+Facts at a glance of the world's agricultural land is used for raising animals - this includes croplands for animal feed and pasture for grazing.

-Livestock farming is responsible for 14.5% of all greenhouse gas emissions.
+Animal farming is responsible for 14.5% of all greenhouse gas emissions.
 27% of global food production, in terms of calories, is wasted by being fed to livestock.

 By going vegan you can reduce your climate footprint from food by up to 70% The clearing of rainforest to create pasture for cattle to graze is responsible for around 80% of Amazon rainforest destruction.
 If the world's cattle were a nation, they would rank third behind China and the United States for greenhouse gas emissions.

 You can make a difference - Eat less meat, go vegetarian, or better still go vegan - visit our website to order a free Go Vegan info pack. - Ask your geography teacher or citizenship teacher to invite a speaker from Animal Aid to visit your school to give a talk on the environmental impact of animal farming.
 Glossary Anthropogenic - Caused by, or produced by, humans Biodiversity - The number of different plant and animal species in one region or ecosystem.
 A measure of the variety, or richness, of an ecosystem or habitat.
-GHG - Greenhouse gas emissions Eutrophication - To over-enrich a body of water with nutrients Acidification - To make a body of water more acidic Desertification - To transform a fertile area into arid desert
+GHG - Greenhouse gas Eutrophication - To over-enrich a body of water with nutrients Acidification - To make a body of water more acidic Desertification - To transform a fertile area into arid desert $For the \ references, see \ \textit{The environmental impact of animal farming } facts heet \ on \ our \ website$